Chronology of Major SMCRA-Related Events

 April 30, 1984

-OSMRE institutes direct federal enforcement of the state regulatory programs in Oklahoma and Tennessee because of state failures to remedy deficiencies.
+OSMRE institutes direct federal enforcement of the state regulatory programs in Oklahoma and Tennessee because those states failed to remedy deficiencies in implementation of their programs.

-Oklahoma eventually corrected the deficiencies in its program and OSMRE returned full authority to the state on October 2, 1987.
+Oklahoma eventually corrected its deficiencies and OSMRE returned full authority to the state on October 2, 1987.

-Tennessee declined to remedy the deficiencies in its program, which resulted in imposition of a full federal regulatory program on October 1, 1984.
+Tennessee declined to remedy its deficiencies, which resulted in imposition of a full federal regulatory program on October 1, 1984.

 November 5, 1985